aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

 ## Address a clear specific useful need (Issue tracking)

-## Value openness (this is implied, therefore should be a part of intriduction rather than a feature)
+## Value openness (this is implied, therefore should be a part of introduction rather than a feature)

 ## Software is easy to install, and installable on many platforms